IbrahimSensei/IbrahimSensei/README.md

 ## I'm currently working on

-Making new Language with Java Called Eggo <a href="https://ibrahimsensei.github.io">click here</a> for more information
+Making a new Language with Java Called Eggo 🌱

-learning more about Python and C++
+learning more about Python and C++ ⚡

 thank you 🙂🙂